aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - RwaAToken transfers
   - users cannot transfer their own RwaATokens (transfer, allowance, and permit related methods will revert).
   - new `ATOKEN_ADMIN` role, which can forcibly transfer any RwaAToken without needing approval (but can still only transfer an RwaAToken amount up to a healthy collateralization/health factor).
 This role is expected to be given to the `RwaATokenManager` contract, which will granularly delegate authorization to individual accounts on a per-RwaAToken basis.
-  - note that `ATOKEN_ADMIN` can also forcibly transfer RwaATokens from the treasury address.
+  - note that `ATOKEN_ADMIN` can also forcibly transfer RwaATokens away from the treasury address.
 While the treasury address currently does not receive RwaATokens of any sort through Reserve Factor or Liquidation Bonus, if this changes in the future there must be restrictions in place to protect RwaATokens earned by treasury.
 - `RwaATokenManager` contract
   - external RwaAToken manager smart contract which encodes granular authorized RwaAToken transfer permissions (by granting `AUTHORIZED_TRANSFER_ROLE` for specific RwaATokens).
   - it is expected that only trusted parties (such as token Issuers) will be granted `AUTHORIZED_TRANSFER_ROLE`, and that RwaAToken authorized transfers will only occur in emergency situations (such as resolving [specific edge cases](#edge-cases-of-note)), rather than within the typical flow of operations.
-  - it is left to Authorized Transfer Admin to execute authorized transfers that ensure compliance (for example, ensuring that RwaAToken recipients are allowlisted to hold the corresponding RWA Token).
+  - it is left to Authorized Transfer Admin to execute authorized transfers that ensure compliance (for example, ensuring that Authorized Transfer RwaAToken recipients are allowlisted to hold the corresponding RWA Token).
 This scenario is described [here](#non-allowlisted-account-can-receive-rwaatokens).
 - Supply
   - can only be supplied by permissioned users allowlisted to hold RWA Token (will rely on underlying RWA asset-level permissioning).
   - can be supplied as collateral, through proper risk configuration (non-zero LTV and Liquidation Threshold).